K-12 Students

 College Students

-Not everyone who studies engineering becomes a Professional Engineer.
+Not everyone who studies engineering becomes licensed as a professional engineer.
+About 20% of engineering graduates become licensed professional engineers.
 Engineering is also a great foundation for careers in medicine, research, business, or law.
-Roughly 20% of engineering graduates become licensed professional engineers.

-Professional Engineers oversee manufacturing, mining, nuclear energy, oil exploration, development and refining, commercial construction, bridges, roads, traffic controls, and engineered systems for water, stormwater, electricity, and natural gas, to name a few.
+Licensed Professional Engineers ("PE") oversee manufacturing, mining, nuclear energy, oil exploration, development and refining, commercial construction, bridges, roads, traffic controls, and engineered systems for water, stormwater, electricity, and natural gas, to name a few.

-A PE license is required if you perform work using engineering principles and data when that work impacts the safety of the public.
+A PE license is required to perform work using engineering principles and data when that work impacts the safety of the public.
 The PE credential assures that you have met the minimum standards needed to protect the public.

 During or shortly after the senior year of university, you take the first national exam, the NCEES FE Exam, to test your knowledge of the fundamentals of engineering acquired in college.